aimee-mcneil-melville/ToDo-Full-Stack/README.md

 We're going to pull out the the utils library into its own repo to get it ready for publishing

-1. go to your personal github account and create a new repo: "[your name]-utils" - select "Node" for .gitignore and AGPL v3 for license.
+1. Go to your personal github account and create a new repo: "[your name]-utils" - select "Node" for .gitignore and AGPL v3 for license.

-2. git clone you new repo and change directory into it (git clone; cd).
+2. Git clone you new repo and change directory into it (git clone; cd).

-3. create two new directories `test/` and `lib/` in your new repo (mkdir).
+3. Create two new directories `test/` and `lib/` in your new repo (mkdir).

-4. copy your index.js and the other files file from 3(b) into the root folder of your local repo (cp).
+4. Copy your index.js and the other files file from 3(b) into the root folder of your local repo (cp).

-5. copy your function files into `lib/` and the `main.js into `test/test.js` (renaming it test.js) (cp).
+5. Copy your function files into `lib/` and the `main.js into `test/test.js` (renaming it test.js) (cp).

-6. copy `'utils/assert.js` into `test/assert.js` (cp).
+6. Copy `utils/assert.js` into `test/assert.js` (cp).

-7. delete all the code in `test/test.js that doesn't test filter, map, forEach, or countIf.
+7. Delete all the code in `test/test.js that doesn't test filter, map, forEach, or countIf.

-8. adjust the file paths in index.js and test.js so that they reflect the new file and folder setup.
+8. Adjust the file paths in index.js and test.js so that they reflect the new file and folder setup.

-9. from the root directory run `npm init -y`.
+9. From the root directory run `npm init -y`.

-10. this creates a `package.json` file in your root directory. open it in a text editor, it should look something like this:
+10. This creates a `package.json` file in your root directory. open it in a text editor, it should look something like this:

   ```js
   {